 Over the course of our 50th anniversary year, we’ll feature each of these topics in a monthly communication.
 When each of these 10 communications are sent, there will be a link that you can click, above.
 In December, we’ll highlight our plans for the coming years.

-You can read a full chronological history of KSB by CLICKING HERE or learn more by viewing The History of KSB in Pictures and Articles.
+You can read an entire chronological history of KSB or learn more by viewing The History of KSB in Pictures and Articles.

 See our list of KSB Presidents.

 Join us as we celebrate 50 years of environmental stewardship.
-Become a member or renew your membership at keepsedonabeautiful.org/donations.
+Become a member or renew your membership today.

-To volunteer as a litter lifter or as a committee member, contact us at email@example.com and let us know how you’re interested in helping keep Sedona and the Verde Valley beautiful.
+To volunteer as a litter lifter or committee member, contact us at firstname.lastname@example.org and let us know how you’re interested in helping keep Sedona and the Verde Valley beautiful.